 But of course, like with any sea trial or ‘shakedown’ it wasn’t all smooth sailing.
 When they were testing the submersible in the Bahamas there was a “small puff of smoke” in the cockpit, which Vescovo describes as only “a little alarming”.
 And then again in the Southern Ocean he lost all communication with the surface at 4,000 metres.
 “Normally, one would come up in that situation, but given where we were and given that everything else on the submarine was fine, I decided to keep going and complete the dive”.
 He had no communication for just short of three hours while he explored the seabed.
 It’s a testament to Vescovo’s innate composure and resolve.

 As the expedition progressed, the team became a slick, well-oiled machine and went on to set a number of world records.
 Victor Vescovo now holds the title as the first man to reach the bottom of all the five oceans, to dive to the bottom of Mariana Trench twice, and to have reached both the highest and lowest point on this earth.
 On his dive to the bottom of the Mariana Trench – the deepest known point on earth – he even took the ice pick he used to climb Mount Everest down with him in the submarine.
-The Five Deep Expedition was a significant leap forward in deep-sea exploration and Victor Vescovo now sits among the world’s revered explorers, somewhere between Neil Armstrong and Edmund Hillary.
+The Five Deep Expedition was a significant leap forward in deep-sea exploration and Victor Vescovo now sits among the world’s revered explorers, alongside Edmund Hillary and Neil Armstrong.

 Triton’s Limiting Factor and the DSSV Pressure Drop research vessel are now for sale for $48.7 million